sid1114911149/sid1114911149/README.md

 ## ⭐ Highlights

 - Built and deployed multiple production-ready full-stack applications.
+- Developed ShopNest, a complete MERN-based E-Commerce platform with Firebase Authentication and Razorpay payment integration.
 - Implemented secure authentication and authorization systems.
 - Developed scalable REST APIs and database-driven applications.
 - Worked with real-time communication using Firebase.
 - Designed responsive and user-friendly interfaces.
+- Integrated third-party services such as Firebase and Razorpay.
 - Deployed applications using modern cloud platforms such as Vercel and Render.

 ---